Training Programmes

 When Guidance Arrives Too Late, Panic Becomes the First Casualty

-In modern crises, official alerts often arrive as basic, fragmented notifications — distributed through social media at the last moment, with limited guidance and conflicting information.
-The result is public confusion, unverified instructions amplified online, and delayed or incorrect response actions.
+In modern crises, official alerts often arrive as fragmented social-media notifications at the last moment, with limited guidance and conflicting information.
+The result: public confusion, unverified instructions amplified online, and delayed response.

 When civilians are instructed at the moment of crisis through social media, panic itself becomes the disaster.
 Structured pre-event training is the only defence.

-Without structured preparedness systems, the gap between alert and action is filled by misinformation, dependency on unverified digital sources, and the kind of chaotic response that escalates emergencies instead of containing them.
+Without structured preparedness, the gap between alert and action fills with misinformation and the kind of chaotic response that escalates emergencies instead of containing them.

 Why Civilian Preparedness Matters